Payments to harmed consumers

 We may also couple that redress with a nominal $1 civil money penalty, so that the consumers in the case may be able to obtain compensation from the Civil Penalty Fund.
 We will work promptly to provide full redress to eligible harmed consumers from this fund, assuming continued availability of money.

 Payments by case

-Payments to harmed consumers can be made when the Bureau or court orders a company that has violated a consumer financial protection law to pay an amount of money to compensate the consumers’ harm.
-This money is distributed to victims either by the Bureau, directly by the violator, or through a third-party administrator.
+Payments to harmed consumers can be made when we or a court orders a company that has violated a consumer financial protection law to pay an amount of money to compensate the consumers’ harm.
+This money is distributed to victims either by us, directly by the violator, or through a third-party administrator.